pulkitcollier/CloudComputingFinal/k-means/README.md

       Z_absdif is the accumulated absolute difference in Z value within a second interval

 ### metrics
 pick `n_clusters = 2`, based on it having the highest silhouette score.
+10362 second level aggregated samples.

 ### silhouette plot